tarikciplak/Newsgeo-ReactJS/README.md

 ### Redux

-Redux is an awesome and minimalistic framework to make a modern universal react app.
+React is an awesome and minimalistic framework to make a modern universal react app.
 However, there're times that we need a bit more features to build a complex SPA.
 That's why this project is born.

 ### Features